zeligmax/Wheels_On_Motion_Android/README.md

 **Wheels On Motion – Android Edition** is the data-capturing companion app for the artistic sound project [Wheels On Motion (Windows)](https://github.com/zeligmax/Wheels_On_Motion_Windows).

 This Android app collects real-time motion data from wheelchair movement using your device’s built-in sensors.
-The data is saved in a readable `.txt` file, which can then be imported into the desktop sound application to generate immersive audio landscapes.
+The data is saved in a readable chart `.csv` file, which can then be imported into the desktop sound application to generate immersive audio landscapes.

 ---